 Here are some of the advantages of automation testing:

-1. Increase in test coverage: More scripts can be tested at the same time, resulting in an increase in the test coverage.
+1. Increase in test coverage: More scripts can be tested at the same time, increasing test coverage.
 It helps save time and takes the load off of manual testers.
+Automated software testing has the potential to enhance software quality by expanding the range and thoroughness of tests.
+It enables the execution of lengthy tests that are typically avoided in manual testing, allowing them to run unattended.
+Moreover, it facilitates running tests on multiple computers with diverse configurations.

 3. Cost saving: With automated testing, the test cases run at a faster speed and bugs are identified early on in the development cycle and fixed.
 Despite high initial costs, once the automated framework is set up, there is an overall reduction in the costs.